-The program requires 36 credit hours of coursework to complete.
+The online Master of Science in Sport Management program requires 36 credit hours of coursework to complete.

 The cost per credit hour is $585.75 per credit hour (after applicable fees), making the total cost $21,087.